prince98batra/snataak/vcsnoti-concept.md

 ## Introduction

-In modern software development, keeping the team **informed in real-time** is essential.
-Version Control Systems (VCS) like GitLab, GitHub, and Bitbucket offer **Notifications** to alert users about important activities happening in repositories.

-Notifications help teams collaborate better, fix problems faster, and keep projects organized.
+This document outlines the Notification Strategy in Version Control Systems (VCS) like GitLab and GitHub.
+It explains what VCS notifications are, why they are needed, what events trigger them, who they matter to, and how they are delivered.
+The goal is to provide a clear and practical understanding of how notifications enhance collaboration, transparency, and development workflow.

 ---